 Second, condition.
 Renovation costs on Nantucket can be significant, and timelines can be affected by contractor availability, permitting, Historic District Commission requirements, conservation considerations, and seasonal logistics.
 A home that appears slightly dated may still be an excellent purchase, but buyers need to understand the true cost and complexity of improvements.

 Fourth, future flexibility.
-Expansion potential, zoning, septic capacity, pool possibility, garage options, and guest structure potential can meaningfully affect value.
+Expansion potential, zoning, septic capacity, pool possibility, garage options, and guest accommodations can meaningfully affect value.
 Not every property has obvious upside, and not every improvement is possible.

 Finally, emotional fit.
 Nantucket homes are rarely purchased by spreadsheet alone.
 The best property also has to feel right.
 Bernadette’s role is to help buyers balance that emotional response with sound market judgment.